 Imagine my delight back in the summer of 2015, when a club from one of Europe’s great cities, that wears its blue & white quartered shirts with pride, won promotion via the play-offs.
 No, not Bristol Rovers (Although I was pretty ecstatic when they went up!).
 I am talking about Club Deportivo Ebro.
-A small team from Zaragoza that plays on the banks of the river from which they take their name.
+A small team from Zaragoza that takes its name from the river that snakes through the city.

 Founded in 1942, CD Ebro played at a variety of grounds around the city, such as San Gregorio (Cascajo), Picarral & Miralbueno.
-In 1980, the club moved to the Campos de Escolapios, but problems with spectators viewing matches for free saw CD Ebro up-sticks in 1990 and move to the central barrio of Almozara, and their current home El Carmen.
+In 1980, the club moved to the Campos de Escolapios, but problems with spectators viewing matches for free saw CD Ebro up-sticks in 1990 and move to the central barrio of Almozara, and the Campo de Fútbol La Almozara-El Carmen.
 The move coincided with their promotion to the Tercera and all but six of the next 25 seasons were spent at this level.
-The majority of the past 25 years has been spent at the wrong end of Group XVII of the Tercera, but form improved in recent seasons and CD Ebro made the play-offs in 2012-13.
+The majority of those years were spent at the wrong end of Group XVII of the Tercera, but form improved and CD Ebro made the play-offs in 2012-13.
 The club won its first Tercera title in May 2015 and successfully overcame the challenge of Club Deportivo Varea in the play-offs to win promotion to Segunda B for the first time.